Wholesale

 The math only works if Layer 1 is fully automated.
 At 400 leads a month with 6 follow-up touches each, that's 2,400 phone actions.
 No person or team of people can do that consistently at the speed required.
 A system can.

-If you're at 3-6 deals a month and want to get to 10-15, here's the sequence that works:
+If you're at 3-6 deals a month and want to get to 10-15, here's the sequence that works.

-Step 2: Increase lead volume.
 With automated response, you can handle more leads without more hours.
 Add a second marketing channel.
 The system absorbs the additional volume.

-Step 3: Hire operations support.
 Transaction coordinator or virtual assistant for Layer 3 work.
 This frees another 10-15 hours a month and lets you focus entirely on appointments and deal-making.

-Step 4: Hire an acquisitions manager.
 Only when your appointment volume exceeds 20-25 per month and you're consistently closing at a rate that justifies the salary.
 The acquisitions manager walks into a system that's already running: qualified appointments, organized pipeline, operational support.

 Skipping steps costs money.
 Hiring before automating means your hires are doing work a system should handle.
 Increasing lead volume before automating means more leads die in your CRM.
 The sequence protects your cash and your sanity.